mroshaw/mroshaw.github.io/Subnautica/yourfirstmod_sn/codingthemod.md

         // Check to see if this is the knife if (__instance.GetType() == typeof(Knife))
         {
-            Knife knife = __instance.GetComponent<Knife>();
+            Knife knife = __instance as Knife;
         }
     }
 }
 ```

-This just shows how amazingly simple it is to work with Unity's component model!
-You can read more about this later in the guide, but for now, what you can see is that we have identified the creation of a `PlayerTool` of type `Knife`, and we're grabbing a pointer to it.
+So, we have an instance of `PlayerTool` and we've cast it to the `Knife` type, so that we can start to make some changes.

 What you can also see here is that if the object is not of type `Knife`, we do nothing.
 As this is a `PostFix` patch, we just let the game carry on as if nothing has happened.
 Only when we see the `Knife` waking up, do we want to write some code.